Right to Information

 A formal application for information must:

 - be in writing.
-A formal request may be made with the application form provided by WSLHD GIPA Act Access Application Form (PDF)
+A formal request may be made with the application form provided by WSLHD GIPA Act Access Application Form (DOC)

 - clearly indicate that it is an access application made under the GIPA Act